Rule 310 Training FAQs

 Notice of Violation (NOV) upon discovery of the offense, indicating the requirement to complete training.
 Newly appointed employees will be granted

 30 days from their date of hire to complete training and attain the applicable certification.
-A photo identification card will be issued by the department
+An identification card will be issued by the department

 upon completion of training, and is to be carried by the certified individual at all times while on-site.

 Basic & Comprehensive certifications are both valid for a period of three years from the date on which training was completed.

 After three years, you must retake the class to recertify.